betatim/lhcb-starterkit/README.md

 We will cover everything you need to know to measure the branching ratio of J/Psi -> mumu K.

+Below a growing list of topics/ideas to cover.
+Ideally these will be combined/slimmed down into four hands-on sessions each half a day (3hrs) long.

  * svn (if not in SWC)
  * Data flow from collision to nTuple
  * Reconstruction from A-Z
  * Questions the Physics coordinator is sick of (issues everyone has): multiple candidates, TISTOS, PID efficiencies, ...
  * What is a trigger anyway?
 Why do I need one?
 Which ones can I choose from?
  * Stripping?
 Why do I need this?
 Which ones can I choose from?
 Where do I find them?
 Candidates are where?
  * Make a nTuple
  * Act local, think global.
 Your first grid job.
-  *
+ * $YourIdeaHere